 - When the parent table key is referenced in a child table (which has it's own primary key) it is called a foreign key.
-(As in "from another table.") - Since both keys are P.U.N., the bond is immutable.
+(As in "from another table.") - Each record in the child table can reference any foreign key in the parent table. - Since both keys are P.U.N., the bond is immutable.